oracle-livelabs/security/data-safe/cli/cli.md

 - Review the documentation for the Oracle Data Safe CLI
 - Access Cloud Shell
-- Build and test your CLI commands
+- Build and test your CLI commands one at a time
-- Create an SH file
+- Create an SH file with all of your CLI commands
-- Run the SH file and view the report
+- Run the SH file and view the security assessment report

 ### Prerequisites